Causality: Engineering

 A causal system is a system with output and internal states that depends only on the current and previous input values.
 A system that has some dependence on input values from the future (in addition to possible past or current input values) is termed an acausal system, and a system that depends solely on future input values is an anticausal system.
 Acausal filters, for example, can only exist as postprocessing filters, because these filters can extract future values from a memory buffer or a file.

+We have to be very careful with causality in physics and engineering.
+Cellier, Elmqvist, and Otter describe causality forming the basis of physics as a misconception, because physics is essentially acausal.
+In their article they cite a simple example: "The relationship between voltage across and current through an electrical resistor can be described by Ohm's law: V = IR, yet, whether it is the current flowing through the resistor that causes a voltage drop, or whether it is the difference between the electrical potentials on the two wires that causes current to flow is, from a physical perspective, a meaningless question".
+In fact, if we explain cause-effect using the law, we need two explanations to describe an electrical resistor: as a voltage-drop-causer or as a current-flow-causer.
+There is no physical experiment in the world that can distinguish between action and reaction.

 Biology, medicine and epidemiology

 Austin Bradford Hill built upon the work of Hume and Popper and suggested in his paper "The Environment and Disease: Association or Causation?" that aspects of an association such as strength, consistency, specificity, and temporality be considered in attempting to distinguish causal from noncausal associations in the epidemiological situation.
-(See Bradford-Hill criteria.)
+(See Bradford Hill criteria.)
 He did not note however, that temporality is the only necessary criterion among those aspects.
 Directed acyclic graphs (DAGs) are increasingly used in epidemiology to help enlighten causal thinking.